5.5 Protecting Your Nursing License

 Culture of Safety

 It can be frightening to think about entering the nursing profession after becoming aware of potential legal actions and risks to your nursing license, especially when realizing even an unintentional error could result in disciplinary or legal action.
-When seeking employment, it is helpful for nurses to ask questions during the interview process regarding organizational commitment to a culture of safety to reduce errors and enhance patient safety.
+When seeking employment, it is helpful for nurses to ask questions during the interview process regarding organizational commitment to a culture of safety to reduce errors and enhance client safety.

-Many health care agencies have adopted a culture of safety that embraces error reporting by employees with the goal of identifying root causes of problems so they may be addressed to improve patient safety.
+Many health care agencies have adopted a culture of safety that embraces error reporting by employees with the goal of identifying root causes of problems so they may be addressed to improve client safety.
 One component of a culture of safety is “Just Culture.”
 Just Culture is culture where people feel safe raising questions and concerns and report safety events in an environment that emphasizes a nonpunitive response to errors and near misses.
 Clear lines are drawn between human error, at-risk, and reckless behaviors.
 [8]

 The American Nurses Association (ANA) officially endorses the Just Culture model.
 In 2019 the ANA published a position statement on Just Culture.
-They stated that while our traditional health care culture held individuals accountable for all errors and accidents that happened to patients under their care, the Just Culture model recognizes that individual practitioners should not be held accountable for system failings over which they have no control.
+They stated that while our traditional health care culture held individuals accountable for all errors and accidents that happened to clients under their care, the Just Culture model recognizes that individual practitioners should not be held accountable for system failings over which they have no control.
 The Just Culture model also recognizes that many errors represent predictable interactions between human operators and the systems in which they work.
-However, the Just Culture model does not tolerate conscious disregard of clear risks to patients or gross misconduct (e.g., falsifying a record or performing professional duties while intoxicated).[9]
+However, the Just Culture model does not tolerate conscious disregard of clear risks to clients or gross misconduct (e.g., falsifying a record or performing professional duties while intoxicated).[9]

 The Just Culture model categorizes human behavior into three categories of errors: simple human error, at-risk behavior, or reckless behavior.
 Consequences of errors are based on these categories.[10]
 When seeking employment, it is helpful for nurses to determine how an agency implements a culture of safety because of its potential impact on one’s professional liability and licensure.